AlexandreResende/poupa-up/README.md

 #### Running the Application

-Make sure to have Typescript installed on your computer
+Make sure you have docker and docker-compose installed on your computer

-> npm run watch
+After that just type the following command:

+> docker-compose up

+The application will run on port 7777